liyuwang2016/tracking-papers-in-IJCV/README.md

 # tracking-papers-in-IJCV
 relatively new tracking papers in International Journal of Computer Vision
+**Thanks for Shaokun Zhang's help in this section!**

 *Data of publication:  04 July 2018*
 Title: **Hyper-Siamese network for robust visual tracking**